Preparation Strategy for MICATAnisha Mukhija

 Section checks your personality and behavioral traits.
 There is no negative marking for this section.
 You are allotted 30 minutes to complete this section.

-Here’s an interview with a MICAT topper with top-notch preparation strategy for MICAT:
+Here’s an interview with a MICAT topper with a top-notch preparation strategy for MICAT:

 Why is MICA your dream college?